Kumar-Jy/Windows-in-PocoF1-Without-PC/guide/Installation.md

 ### 1st Step - Partitioning
 #### Perquisites :-
-- Although it also supports stock MIUI but it would be better if you install a custom Android 13 to 15 ROM and use Ofox recovery.
 - *[Moddified-twrp/Ofox-Recovery](https://github.com/Kumar-Jy/Windows-in-PocoF1-Without-PC/releases/tag/Modified-Recovery)* - Download in Other Android Phone/PC
 - *[Magisk Manager](https://github.com/topjohnwu/Magisk/releases/tag/v29.0)* - Download into PocoF1

-- Boot into modded recovery using bugjager app or PC [``` fastboot boot modded-recovery.img```] and install Magisk.zip - `If not already rooted`
+- Flash modded recovery using bugjager app or PC [``` fastboot flash recovery modded-recovery.img```] and install Magisk.zip - `If not already rooted`
-- Goto mount section and unmount all partition.
+- Must take backup of Boot, Modem, EFS and Persist and save it to outside of your phone memory.
-- Open recovery terminal [```Advance - Terminal```] and type ` partition $ ` _[Replace $ with the size of storage in GB you want for Windows, Ex. - for 40GB type `partition 40`] (do not add GB at the end.)_ .
-If it asks you to "run it once again", do so
+- Open recovery terminal [```Advance - Terminal```] and type ` partition ` and If it asks you to "run it once again", do so .
+- Enter the size of storage in GB you want for Windows and Reboot to system.
-- Reboot recovery and format userdata [``wipe-format-type`` **yes**] and Reboot to system.
+- If it failed to boot into Android, boot back to recovery and format userdata [``wipe-format-type`` **yes**]
 - Setup Android and Install Magisk/KernalSU.apk
 #